EnterpriseDB/edb-ansible/roles/setup_efm/README.md

 setup_efm
 =========

-This Ansible Galaxy Role Installs EFM versions: 3.7, 3.8 and 3.9 on Instances previously configured.
+This Ansible Galaxy Role Installs EFM versions: 3.7, 3.8, 3.9 and 4.0 on instances previously configured.

 **Note:**
-The role only installs EPAS: 10, 11 or 12 along with EFM: 3.7, 3.8 or 3.9 across multiple nodes.
+The role only installs EPAS: 10, 11, 12 or 4.0 along with EFM: 3.7, 3.8, 3.9 or 4.0 across multiple nodes.

 **Not all Distribution or versions are supported on all the operating systems available.**
 **For more details refer to the: 'Database Engines Supported' section**